Find synonyms Find exact match

 Urinary iodine excretion — Approximately 90 percent or more of ingested iodine eventually appears in the urine.
 Measurements of urinary iodine concentration in randomly collected urine samples have proven to be as useful as measurements of urinary creatinine and iodine and calculation of the iodine:creatinine ratio .
 The results from random samples also correlate well with 24-hour urine collections.
 As a result, iodine nutrition is often defined by the urinary iodine concentration in randomly collected urine samples.
 Mild iodine deficiency is defined as a median urinary iodine concentration of 50 to 99 mcg/L, moderate deficiency as 20 to 49 mcg/L, and severe deficiency as <20 mcg/L (table 1) .

 Neonatal serum TSH screening for hypothyroidism — In regions of iodine deficiency, the frequency of supranormal TSH concentrations (>5 mU/L) in blood spots collected as part of neonatal screening programs is higher than in iodine sufficient areas and roughly correlates with the severity of iodine deficiency .
 Transient neonatal hypothyroidism is also more frequent.
-For this reason, WHO has established that the results of neonatal blood TSH screening can be used as convenient indicators for iodine intake.
+For this reason, the World Health Organization (WHO) has established that the results of neonatal blood TSH screening can be used as convenient indicators for iodine intake.

 Serum thyroglobulin concentration — The serum thyroglobulin concentration is a sensitive measure of thyroid activity and hyperplasia.
 In iodine-deficient infants and children, serum thyroglobulin concentrations are high more often than are serum TSH concentrations.
 Although a nonspecific test, since any type of thyroid stimulation or injury raises the serum thyroglobulin concentration, the values correlate well with the severity of iodine deficiency.
 Thyroglobulin has also been shown to be a sensitive measure of excess iodine intake in school-age children .
 In one study, the serum thyroglobulin level was better than thyroid volume measurement by ultrasound as an indicator of iodine nutrition .